Home > New Zealand ecology > Flightless birds

 Saddleback

-The flightless birds of New Zealand are a principal feature of the 'edge ecology' of the country.
-In an island environment isolated from the rest of the world for more than 80 million years, and free of mammal predators, a number of birds developed flightlessness and eccentric habits.
-Each of them filled different ecological functions; moa and kakapo as forest browsers, takahe as grass eaters, and kiwi and wrens as ground insect eaters - roles taken by mammals in other ecosystems.
-Many of the birds are unafraid of humans, a common characteristic resulting from the absence of predators, which became deadly when human hunters arrived.
+Flightless birds are a principal feature of New Zealand's 'edge ecology'.
+There are 16 extant flightless birds, more than any other region in the world, including 2 rails, 5 ratites, 2 teal, one parrot, and 6 penguin.
+Another 16 flightless species - 3 rails, 3 wren, and 11 ratites are extinct.
+In an island environment isolated from the rest of the world for 80 million years, and free of mammalian predators for 20 million years, these birds developed flightlessness and eccentric habits.
+Each of them filled different ecological functions; moa and kakapo as forest browsers, takahe as grass eaters, and kiwi and wrens as ground insect eaters - roles of mammals in other ecosystems.

 Takahe Porphyrio mantelli

-The takahe is the largest living member of the rail family which is found throughout the Southern Oceanic islands.
+The takahe is the largest living member of the rail family, found throughout the Southern Oceanic islands.
 Takahe were hunted until they were rarely found in the 19th century.
 None were seen after 1900 and it was declared extinct, but amazingly, 200 pairs were found in a remote region of Fiordland in 1948.
-The North Island takahe is extinct, but about 220 of the South Island species continue their dramatic brink of extinction existence.
-See more
+The North Island takahe is extinct, but about 220 of the South Island species continue their brink of extinction existence.

 Takahe

-Five species and four variations of one species of kiwi are some of the world's rarest and oddest birds.
+Apteryx is the only genus in Apterygidae, which is the only family in the Apterygiformes order, which is endemic to New Zealand.
+Four kiwi species and 3 subspecies of another species are some of the world's rarest and oddest birds.
 They have many characteristics that are more typical of a mammal than a bird.
 It is the only bird with nostrils at the end of its bill.
 Kiwi have been in rapid decline since human introduction of mammals, and may only exist in pest-controlled sanctuaries in 75 years.
+Image John Gerard Keulemans Permission of Alexander Turnbull Library.
+See more

 Little spotted kiwi, John Gerrard Kuelemans